shonjoy91/rsp-sw-toolkit-gw/README.md

 ~/deploy/rsp-sw-toolkit-gw/run.sh
 ```
 Connect an Intel&reg; RFID Sensor Platform on the same network segment as the Intel&reg; RSP Controller Application.
-The sensor will listen for the RSP Controller's mDNS announcement and initiate a connection.
+The sensor will listen for the RSP Controller Application's mDNS announcement and initiate a connection.
-As the senor's connect, the RSP Controller will schedule them to read RFID tags in sequence
+As the senor's connect, the RSP Controller Application will schedule them to read RFID tags in sequence
 (one at a time).

 ##### Monitor